-Rule 1- The way shares are bought in demat account in the same way buyback of share is done through demat account.
-Buy back option will flash on the screen.
+Rule 1- The way shares are bought in the demat account is the same way the buyback of the share is done through a demat account.
+The buyback option will flash on the screen.

 Rule 2- investor needs to check the offer price and also for how many days the buyback offer is valid as during this time only the company will repurchase the shares.

 Rule 3- buyback form will be available on the screen, the investor needs to enter the number of shares they want to sell.